mstocco/mariostoc.co/content/traininglog/20211024-ironman2022-44weeksout.md

 ### NOTES
 Run Time: **44 Minutes** &nbsp; Avg Pace: **5:53/km**

 Tough day again at work.

 Regardless, I met up with Yauki for our 3rd Tuesday run.
 We had a really nice weather window too!

-  He wasn't keen on 8 km and suggested 6 would work better for him.
+He was not keen on 8 km and suggested 6 would work better for him.
 Somehow I coaxed 7.5 km out of him and we walked for 10 minutes afterwards.
-A little twinge on the lateral side of my right ankle that went away after 5 minutes or so.
+An interesting twinge bottom of my right lateral malleolus that went away after 5 minutes or so.

 <!---->
 ## WEDNESDAY OCT 27 🌧
 Sleep **2** | Fatigue **3** | Stress **5** | Soreness **3**
 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

-<p class="agencyvc" style="color:orange;font-size:0.8em;">Special Weather Statement:  HEAVY RAIN</p>

 ### PLANNED WORKOUT
 Ride 50 minutes on the rollers.
 Generally an easy spin.
 Include 8x :30 high cadence, :45 easy between each.

+<p class="agencyvc" style="color:orange;font-size:0.8em;">Special Weather Statement:  HEAVY RAIN</p>

 ### NOTES
 Total Time: **0 Minutes**